Lecturer: Kate Saunders

 Suitable for:

-Any emails regarding general matters will be redirected to the discussion forums.
+Emails on general matters will be redirected to the discussion forums

 Sharing helps you learn from each other!